brandendupont-mcw/git_scrape_cook_jail/README.md

 - the `postprocess.py` script is then trigged and parses the daily pdf table into a cleaned pandas dataframe.
 Then, an existing .csv of past jail records is imported and the parsed csv is appened to that file and saved at `data/cook-jail-data.csv`.
 - the jail occasionally will fail to upload a pdf or the pdf will be corrupted in a way that makes parsing the pdf table fail.
 In these cases data is stored in the `data/failed_url.csv` file.
 - The most recent parsed pdf table is saved at `data/[date-of-pdf]-parsed-pdf-table.csv`.
-This filed is not filtered or subset.
+This file is not filtered or subset.

 ## Data Notes